kawamichal/Art_by_Anna/README.md

 # Art_by_Anna
-An e-store application that features shoping sessions, payments and order management.
+An e-store application that features shopping sessions, payments and order management.
 WORK IN PROGRESS.

 ## Stack